Back to All Events

 • Wassmuth Center for Human Rights 777 8th Street Boise, Idaho 83702 USA (map)

-As we face a multitude of issues that are impacting the health of our communities, many of us are asking: What Can I Do?
+As we face a multitude of issues that are negatively impacting the health of our communities, many of us are asking:

 In response, The Compassionate Communities Healthcare Movement and the Wassmuth Center for Human Rights are partnering to host a coordinated series of interactive workshops focused on nonviolent, grassroots movements in September, October and November of 2025.

 Throughout history, nonviolent movements created and developed at a community level have been integral in enhancing the health of communities.
-We will come together to expand our understanding of this powerful approach, engage in practices that enable us to develop our skills, and organize, as described by Martin Luther King, “a beloved community” of practitioners of nonviolence.
+We will come together to expand our understanding of this powerful approach, engage in practices that enable us to develop our capacities for this work, and cultivate a vibrant community of practitioners of nonviolence, so we can enhance health and inspire hope and compassion in our communities.

 Previous